 At the second banquet, Esther answers the king’s question.
 Someone is plotting to kill her people.
 She reasons that if they were only to be enslaved she could keep silent, but to help her people and prevent such annihilation she must speak out.
 The king is outraged.
 “Who dares such a thing?”
 Esther replies, “This vile Haman.”
 Haman is rightfully terrified and begs for his life, only to be chastised by the king, “Will he even molest the queen while she is with me in the house?”
-One of the eunuchs tells the king of the gallows Haman had built for Mordecai and the king orders that Haman be hung from it immediately.
+One of the eunuchs tells the king of the gallows Haman had built for Mordecai and the king orders Haman’s immediate execution.

 Mordecai is given Haman’s position.
 Esther is given Haman’s estate and she appoints Mordecai overseer.
 However, the initial edict is still in place and Persian rules written with the king’s seal cannot be undone.
 Esther asks that her people be allowed to defend themselves and the king grants this request.
 They continue this defense for a second day, including the hanging of Haman’s sons.
 On the third day, the Jews celebrated their victory with a feast.
 This time is still celebrated among Jews today, known as Purim.